Aylumus/aylumus.github.io/README.md

 functioning LBI executor, along with a Level 8 security context.
 Constex is created by Spyrogg, whose interests point towards reverse engineering, C#, LuaU, and C++.
-You can get constex at: spyyrogg.github.io/constex for only $15 USD by giftcards.*
+You can get constex at: spyyrogg.github.io/constex for only $15 USD via PayPal.*

-*PayPal Accessablity Coming Soon.
+*Crypto Accessablity Coming Soon.

 ## BUY CONSTEX TODAY FOR $15 USD!